Conformal blocks attached to twisted groups: The sheaf of covacua and of conformal blocks

-In view of the correspondence $\lambda \leftrightarrow V_\lambda$, the set $P_\ell$ represents the equivalence classes of representations of level at most $\ell$, meaning those representations $V_\lambda$ of $\g$ where $X^{\ell+1}$ acts trivially on $V_\lambda$ for every nilpotent element $X \in \g$.
-In what follows we will use $P_\ell$ to denote either the weights or the representations of level at most $\ell$.
-Note that the trivial representation corresponds to the trivial weight $\lambda=0$, so that it belongs to $P_\ell$ for every $\ell$.
+In view of the correspondence between weights and irreducible representations of $\g$, the set $P_\ell$ represents the equivalence classes of representations of level at most $\ell$, meaning those representations $V_\lambda$ of $\g$ where $X^{\ell+1}$ acts trivially on $V_\lambda$ for every nilpotent element $X \in \g$.